Voices

 Ray Nieman

-First can you briefly tell us about yourself?
+briefly tell us about yourself?
 What is your profession?
-Any special hobbies?
+Any

 I'm a historian and archaeologist.
 I'm am currently working on a book that covers the origins of civilization on this planet.